Security-Onion-Solutions/securityonion-docs/cases.rst

 Analyzers
 ---------

-Starting in Security Onion 2.3.130, we have included analyzers which allow you to quickly gather context around an observable.
+Security Onion includes analyzers which allow you to quickly gather context around an observable.

 .. seealso::